covid19-dash/covid-dashboard/README.md

 ### Checkout the data

-First, you need to checkout the upstream data (from John Hopkins), which is contained in a git submodule.
+First, you need to checkout the upstream data (from Johns Hopkins), which is contained in a git submodule.
 The easiest is to do:
 ```
 make submodules